gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/107_SubscribeParameter.rst

 .. image:: ../images/Subscribe/Sub_parameter22.png

-This component is used to subscribe to a parameter that is set in a Radii Viewer or by `Publish Parameter`_ , it can then be changed in the Viewer and fed back into the grashopper session with this component.
+This component is used to subscribe to a parameter that is set in a RADii Viewer or by `Publish Parameter`_ , it can then be changed in the Viewer and fed back into the Grashopper session with this component.

-Example: Values from SubscribeParameter could be used to modify geometry in a grasshopper algorithm.
+Example: Values from SubscribeParameter could be used to modify geometry in a Grasshopper algorithm.

 **Input**